vamshimididuddi/myassistant/README.md

-creating an assistant for self
+creating an assistant for managing daily activities